 3) What percentage of classroom time, especially in their first two years, do students spend in classes with over 100 people?

-4) What percentage of the new students declaring STEM majors or interest in them are women—and what percentage of actual majors are?
-And of the women who declare interest or a major, what percentage of them change to something else during their undergraduate years?
+4) What percentage of the new students declaring STEM majors or interest in them are women — and what percentage of actual majors are?
+And of the women who express interest or a major, what percentage of them change to something else during their undergraduate years?

 Paying for Four Years

-6) Will you have a brief conversation with me before I apply to give me an estimate of how much merit aid I might get if I apply early or regular decision?
+6) Will you have a brief conversation with me before I apply to estimate how much merit aid I might get if I use early or make a regular decision?

 7) Does your net price calculator predict merit aid?
 If not, why not?

 Related to the above — and the unpredictability of merit aid — if a school’s net price calculator does not gather academic information in order to offer a merit aid estimate, why not?

 8) Why don’t you post your common data set?